-Slight limitations exist on this site for implementing vegetative management and facilitating practices.
+Slight to moderate limitations exist on this site for implementing vegetative management and facilitating practices.
+Grazing when the soils are wet can lead to compaction and erosion problems.
 Moderate to severe limitations exist for implementing accelerating practices.
-Low annual precipitation requires certain precautions be followed when planning range seeding.
-Brush plowing should be used with caution because mixing of the soil will lower productive capability by increasing surface cobbles.
-Some type of seedbed preparation is necessary, however, to reduce competition from Sandberg bluegrass.
+Clay soils and low annual precipitation require certain precautions be followed when planning range seeding.
 The site contains significant amounts of shrubs that are important to wildlife.